 Increase in probate fees

-The proposed increase in probate fees has been delayed due to a backlog in the House of Commons caused by Brexit.
+The proposed increase in probate fees has been delayed due to a backlog in the commons caused by Brexit.

 Online Probate Service